Ludwig Mies Van Der Rohe and Felix Candela's Industrial Buildings: Office building

-The two-story rectangular Office Building's dimensions are 56 meters by 27 meters, and it was constructed in a parallel fashion to the main highway from Mexico City to Querétaro.
+The two-story rectangular office building's dimensions are 56 meters by 27 meters, and it was constructed parallel to the main highway from Mexico City to Querétaro.
 The building is two floors high and eight meters tall.
-It's an open-plan lobby.
+It has an open plan lobby.
 The second floor has offices and meeting rooms, enclosed by glass.

 Distillery and Ageing building

 Felix Candela designed the buildings to incorporate large concrete shells: "long-barrel vaults" and umbrella domes at the warehouses and workshops.
 These materials allowed for above average illumination indoors, and along with overall design, it created a unique architectural collection.
 They were inspired by Minoru Yamasaki’s and Anton Tedesko’s 1956 Lambert-St. Louis Airport Terminal.

 The factory roof was originally formed by three vaults 4-centimeter (1.6 inches) thick and 26 meters (85.3 ft.) square in plan with 2.5 m.
 (27.9 ft.) overhanging arches on each side.
 A second row of three vaults was added in 1971 using the same design but built by another architect.